 - Fat is an essential nutrient that provides energy, energy storage, insulation, and contour to the body.

-- MTDC recommends eating 150-200 kcals every 2 hours during the work shift to maintain blood glucose and energy levels.
+- MTDC recommends eating 150 to 200 kcals every two hours during the work shift to maintain blood glucose and energy levels.

 - Studies on athletes have shown that carbohydrates are the most critical energy source for performance and health.